 With the anticipated challenges and scrutiny in the allocation of healthcare insurance dollars in Connecticut, it is increasingly becoming more important that RNs define their rationale for patient care, identify evidence-based treatments and apply advanced critical thinking to their scope of practice.
 As professional healthcare providers, RNs in Connecticut are meeting these challenges by completing a BSN and expanding their nursing role with advanced training in research, diagnosis and evaluation.

-With BestNursingDegree.com you can learn about different RN to BSN programs offered in Connecticut, as well as request more information.
-Use the school links below to begin the process of furthering your education.
-It is recommended to request from multiple schools so that you can find the program that best suits you, whether it is cost, location, schedule, faculty or other reason.
-Also, be sure to consider online programs for their schedule flexibility without having to comprise the integrity of your education.
+With BestNursingDegree.com you can learn about different RN to BSN programs in Connecticut, as well as request more information.
+Use the links below to connect with the nursing schools in CT that offer RN to BSN bridge programs and begin the process of furthering your education.
+It is recommended to request from multiple schools so that you can find the program that best suits your cost, location and scheduling needs.
+Also, be sure to consider online RN to BSN programs for their schedule flexible and efficient characteristics.

 According to the Connecticut League for Nursing, Connecticut ranks 49th of 50 states for the number of Registered Nurses working.
 The state needs more nurses - and more nurses with advanced degrees.
 As of 2008, over 60 percent of Connecticut's nurses had an associate degree in nursing (ADN) as their terminal degree.
 The Future of Nursing, a report by the Institute of Medicine, recommends that 80 percent of RNs have a Bachelor's degree in nursing (BSN) by 2020.